Friday, December 5, 2025

 Microcontroller-Based Tachometer

-A tachometer is nothing but a simple electronic digital transducer.
-Normally, it is used for measuring the speed of a rotating shaft.
-The number of revolutions per minute (rpm) is valuable information for understanding any rotational system.
 For example, there is an optimum speed for drilling a particular-size hole in a particular metal piece; there is an ideal sanding disk speed that depends on the material being finished.
-You may also want to measure the speed of fans you use.
-This easy-to-make microcontroller based tachometer measures the rpm of most shop-floor tools and many household machines without any mechanical or electrical interface.
+You may also want to measure the speed of the fans you use.

-Working of a microcontroller based tachometer
+Working of a Microcontroller-based Tachometer

 Just point the light-sensitive probe tip atop the spinning shaft towards the spinning blade, disk or chuck and read the rpm.
 The only requirement is that you first place a contrasting colour mask.
 A strip of white adhesive tape is ideal on the spinning object.
 Position it such that the intensity of light reflected from the object’s surface changes as it rotates.